williamDalston/FocusFlow/AppStore/PrivacyPolicy.md

 We use the information we collect to:

 1. **Provide App Functionality**
-   - Track your workout history and progress
+   - Track your focus session history and progress
    - Calculate statistics, streaks, and achievements
-   - Customize workouts based on your preferences
+   - Customize focus timer settings based on your preferences
    - Provide personalized insights and recommendations

 2. **Improve the App**